ryanell/ryanell.github.io/essays/software-building.md

 ### Rigorous Stress Testing

 Even once a building or a structure is built, regardless of how well planned out, it has to undergo tests to make sure that it can fulfill it's job and not crack under pressure.
+In other words, when you finish the project, you're not actually done.

+ Reaching the end is the perfect time to